PaddlePaddle/PARL/examples/SAC/README.md

 # To train an agent for HalfCheetah-v2 game
 python train.py

-# To train for different game and different loss type
+# To train for different games
 # python train.py --env [ENV_NAME]